harvey-earth/elilogs/README.md

 It can also output information on pending tasks and snapshots.

 List will have an exit code of 0 if the health of all returned objects is green.
+An exit code of 1 indicates an error running the check.
-An exit code of 1 indicates that at least one of the returned objects is not in a healthy state.
+An exit code of 2 indicates that at least one of the returned objects is not in a healthy state.
-An exit code of 2 indicates an error running the check.

 `elilogs list index [index,...]` will list indexes along with the status and health of each.
 `elilogs list cluster` is equivalent to `-a` and will list information about the cluster, nodes, pending tasks, and snapshots.

 ### search
 Search is used to search multiple indexes for a query string.
+The query string should be in Lucene query syntax.
-It returns an exit status of 0 for a successful search with results, 1 for a successful search with no results, and 2 if an error is encountered during the search.
+It returns an exit status of 0 for a successful search with results, 1 if an error is encountered during the search, and 2 for a successful search with no results.

 `elilogs search "query"` will search all indexes for matches to the query string.
 `elilogs search -i [index,...] query` will search the listed index for matches to the query string.